pindab0ter/hansvl.nl/content/blog/pixel-creation-mijn-koepelkerk/index.md

   - Pixel Creation
 cover:
   src: koepelkerk-interior_cover.jpg
+  title: Interior of the Koepelkerk Church in Arnhem, Netherlands
-  caption: "Interior of the Koepelkerk Church in Arnhem, Netherlands"
+  alt: Interior of the circular Koepelkerk Church in Arnhem, Netherlands.
+There are three floors, the Naber organ, musical instruments and a preacher on the pulpit.
 draft: false
 ---